tyrannomark/bldR/README.md

 This software is companion to the following publication, hereafter called *EM*:

-* Ellison, TM and L Miceli (2017) **Language Discontinua: how Bilingual-Led Divergence Disrupts Cladistic Modelling**.
+* Ellison, TM and L Miceli (2017) **Language Monitoring in Bilinguals as a Mechanism for Rapid Lexical Divergence**.
 [Language](https://muse.jhu.edu/journal/112) 93(2):255-287.
 (Once the embargo is lifted, this article will be made publicly available.
 Before then, copies can be requested from the authors.)

 The package contains all new data reported in *EM*, and all software used in the simulations, data-processing, statistical testing and graph-drawing.